Common Cockapoo Health Problems You Should Know About

 Allergies

 Dog allergies can also affect the cute members of the Cockapoo breed.
-There are many things that can lead to an allergic reaction, from the food they eat to the substances they come into contact with or pollen and dust when it gets inhaled by the pooch.
+There are many things that can lead to an allergic reaction, from the food they eat to the substances they come into contact with or pollen and dust when it gets inhaled by the pup.
 So, it’s worth keeping an eye on any unusual symptoms and contacting the vet for help when you notice them.

 Next, find out more about one of the Cockapoo’s parents, the Cocker Spaniel and the common health problems these pups might experience in life, with some of them possibly being passed on to their offspring.